 By Catherine GERMIER-HAMEL, Founder & CEO of Millennium Destinations

-As Korea is getting ready to host the XV World Forestry Congress in Seoul next year, I was invited to attend the 2nd Forest Interpretation Contest as jury.
+As Korea is getting ready to host the XV World Forestry Congress in Seoul next year, I was invited to attend the 2nd Forest Interpretation Contest as Member of the Jury Panel.

 When I relocated to Korea 15 years ago, I quickly realized how the country and its people were intrinsically connected to nature.
 Indeed, 75% of the country is covered by mountains, and even in the huge capital city of Seoul, they are an ubiquitous part of the landscape.
 Moreover, Korea has been praised for its succesful nationwide regreening and reforestation after decades of timber exploitation and intensive use of firewood.
 In 1946, after being freed from the Japanese colonial rule, the first Arbor Day was proclaimed and it soon became synonyous with tree-planting.
 Since then, many successful efforts have been carried out to reforest Korea and make it green again.